Law enforcement by country: Argentina

 In Argentina the most important law enforcement organisation is the Argentine Federal Police (with a jurisdiction and organization similar to the FBI in the USA) with jurisdiction in all Argentine territories.
 Argentina is a Federal Republic divided into 23 provinces and one federal district, and as a result, provincial police forces (equivalent to state police in the US) carry out most routine police work, except in the capital city of Buenos Aires (the federal district), which is policed by the Buenos Aires City Police.
 A few other cities also have city police forces.
 The Argentine National Gendarmerie is responsible for border security, securing places of national strategic importance, assisting provincial police forces in maintaining public security in rural areas, and fighting crimes such as drug trafficking, smuggling, and terrorism.
 The Airport Security Police is responsible for policing duties in national public airports.
 The Argentine Naval Prefecture acts as a coast guard and polices navigable rivers.

 Armenia

-The Police of Armenia is the national civilian Law Enforcement agency of Armenia.
+The Police of the Republic of Armenia is the national civilian law enforcement agency of the Republic of Armenia.
 It is divided into a police department for the capital city of Yerevan and one for each of the 10 marzer, or administrative divisions.